naval-group/LOTUSim/README.md

 ### Issues

 When you open an issue, you need to put the correct label corresponding to the category of the issue e.g. ~bug or ~suggestion.
-Ir need to be written in english.
+It needs to be written in english.

 **IMPORTANT** You have to put ~"project::development" or ~"project::management" label on each issue as they are used for filtering in the different issue boards